Skip to content

 WordPress plugin

 The dropkit WordPress plugin turns dropkit into a drop-in replacement for your site’s uploads directory.
-New uploads are pushed to dropkit the moment WordPress finishes writing them to disk.
+New uploads are pushed to dropkit the moment WordPress finishes writing them to disk, and every WordPress-generated thumbnail size is pushed as its own file too.
 Existing media can be migrated in one click.
-Images are resized on demand so you never generate local thumbnails again.
+Works on every dropkit plan, free included, since no on-the-fly resize is required for registered sizes.

 What it does

 • Mirror or Move.
-Mirror keeps the local copy, Move deletes the original plus every intermediate thumbnail once the upload succeeds.
+Mirror keeps the local copy alongside dropkit.
+Move deletes the original plus every thumbnail once they have all landed on dropkit.

 • Delete sync.
-Deleting an attachment in WP fires DELETE /v1/files/:id.
+Deleting an attachment in WordPress fires DELETE /v1/files/:id for every variant.

 Install